 Changes in the fair values of our foreign exchange forward contracts and changes in option prices under our foreign currency option agreements are recognized as gains or losses on derivative instruments in our consolidated statement of income.
-For a more detailed discussion of these instruments, you should read Item 11 "Quantitative and Qualitative Disclosure About Market Risk" and Note 20 to our audited consolidated financial statements included elsewhere in this annual report.
+For a more detailed discussion of these instruments, see "Item 11.
+Quantitative and Qualitative Disclosures About Market Risk" and Note 19 to our audited consolidated financial statements included elsewhere in this annual report.